 Help us make a difference!

-The agency was born during the depression, in 1931, as a result of the need in the community for an organization to help meet the financial pressures of the times.
+Family Service Association (FSA) of Greater Elgin Area has served the area since 1931, when the agency was started during the depression as a result of the need in the community for an organization to help meet the financial pressures of the times.
 It was first known as Associated Charities but after a few months the name was changed to Family Welfare Association.
-As the name suggests, its functions centered around direct aid and the relief of family stresses related to financial hardship.
-The purpose, as stated in its constitution, was, "Wherever possible, to restore disadvantaged families to social self-sufficiency and a normal life, by means of careful planning and the carrying out of such plans, which may involve relief, employment, medical care, education, and the solution of family difficulties of all kinds whether due to internal or external causes."
-Funds were received from the city, county, state and federal governments as well as from the Community Chest.
-During the year from October, 1932 to October, 1933, 2,040 families were helped and almost $213,000 was disbursed.
+As the name suggests, its functions were to offer direct aid to alleviate the family stresses related to financial hardship.
+The purpose, as stated in its constitution, was, “Wherever possible, to restore disadvantaged families to social self-sufficiency and a normal life, by means of careful planning and the carrying out of such plans, which may involve relief, employment, medical care, education and the solution of family difficulties of all kinds whether due to internal or external causes.”
+Funds were received from the city, county, state, and federal governments as well as from the Community Chest.
+During the year, from October of 1932 to October of 1933, 2,040 families were helped and almost $213,000 was disbursed.